AresValley/Artemis/README.md

 ```
 ...
 ID Code * 60 - edacs48 ; 30 - edacs96
 ```

+**Special case:** variable ACFs are allowed and a brief explanation can be reported instead of ACF Value.
+A nice example is the * [SSTV](https://www.sigidwiki.com/wiki/Slow-Scan_Television_(SSTV) "SSTV") transmission where the ACF is directly related to the number of lines per minute.

 ### Multiple Items fields (Location, Modulation)
 The necessity to manage a multiple Location/Modulation search pushed us to implement a fictitious 'secondary delimiter' chosen to be the `;` character.
 For instance: